pavedroad-io/blueprints/microservices/ga/datamgr/README.md

 To get an SQL prompt, use:
 	bin/sql.sh

+## dev/testXXXXX.sh scripts
+The following scripts work with your local docker images using docker-compose or with the local microk8s cluster.
+By default they use the local docker image.
+To use the microk8s cluster, use the -k command line option/flag.

+- dev/testAll.sh
+- dev/testPost.sh
+- dev/testPut.sh
+- dev/testGet.sh
+- dev/testGetList.sh

 ## make
 Use **make help** to get a list of options make help